 - English Language Learner/Emergent Bilingual Household

-- Currently or previously enrolled in developmental courses
+- Special Population - Former Foster Youth, Housing Insecure, Justice-Impacted, Currently or previously enrolled in developmental courses

-- Did not graduate High School or earned GED (General Education Development)
+- Did not graduate high school or earned General Educational Development (GED)

 If none of the above are met the EOPS/CARE Coordinator may take other relevant criteria into consideration to determine eligibility for the Program as outlined in Title V of the California Education Code.